bmannakee/caller_paper/paper.md

 - Need a list of why evolutionary inference on tumors is important.
 Resistance, virulence(heterogeneity), biology (mutation rate/signature/micro-environment).

 # Results
+## Precision - Recall
+- Slightly worse in 100X WGS, and slightly better in 500X whole exomes
+- Working on Data to see how the signature effects this
 ## Implementation

 - Justification for using MuTect 1